 -

-Striking spots: Spotted variegation manifests itself in sporadically distributed, contrasting spots of color on the leaves.
-A classic is the Dieffenbachia, whose large, bright spots ensure a lively appearance.
-This variegation manifests itself in irregularly distributed spots or dots on the leaves, which often form a striking contrast to the base color.
+Striking spots: The spotty variegation is characterized by sporadically distributed, contrasting patches of color on the leaves.
+A classic example is Dieffenbachia, whose large, bright spots create a vibrant appearance.
+The variegation manifests itself in irregularly distributed spots or dots on the leaves, which often form a striking contrast to the base color.

 -

-Marbled patterns: Marbled patterns are characterized by a mixture of colors and unique, marble-like patterns on the leaves.
-Marbled variegation creates unique patterns reminiscent of marble.
-The Calathea varieties impress with artistic, marbled leaf patterns.
+Marbled patterns: Marbled variegation is characterized by a blend of colors and unique, marble-like patterns on the leaves.
+This type of variegation creates unique patterns reminiscent of marble.
+Many Calathea varieties boast such artistic, marbled leaf patterns.

 -